The minimum age requirement to take the GED® test is 18 unless you meet any one of the additional requirements.

 Important note: If you pass the GED® test at 17 years of age, you will not receive your California High School Equivalency Certificate until you are 18 years of age.
 A “Pending” alert will appear in the account of a 17 year old student who has passed the GED® test.
 To clear alerts in your account, please check the authorized test centers in California for the center nearest you, and bring the proper documentation with you to the test center.
 A letter of intent is available upon request via e-mail at email@example.com, stating that your certificate is being held pending your 18th birthday.

 In California you are required to be a resident, as defined in Government Code section 233, or a member of the armed services assigned to duty in California.
-Generally, current (non-expired) copies of the following documents are sufficient to establish eligibility:
+If the form of identification you intend to bring does not prove your California residency, you must additionally bring at least one of the following to prove your residency:

 Some states allow people who do not live in that state to take the GED® test and others do not.
 Arizona and Oregon currently do not have a residency requirement; while Nevada does.
 You should check the current residency requirement for the state that you are interested in testing in.